allegro/ralph_pricing/doc/api.rst

 Please note that in case of uploading your data via pricing object (instead of service and environment, see expected-data-structure_), its service environment is implicitly given.

+"""""""""""""""""""""""""
+Ignoring unknown services
+"""""""""""""""""""""""""

+You could use field ``ignore_unknown_services`` to handle the case, when incoming data might be invalid, ex. some of provided service-environment does not exist.
+By default (or when this field is set to ``false``) this will result in ``400`` error (Bad request).
+When you set it to ``true``, all invalid rows will be ignored and their values will not be saved to Scrooge.

 """""""""""""""""""""""""""""""
 Possible responses (HTTP codes)